unyt-org/datex-core-js-legacy/docs/manual/11 Types.md

 JavaScript classes or other struct definitions as values.

-## Mapping JS classes to DATEX types
+## Mapping your own JS classes to DATEX types

 Check out the chapter [11 Classes](./11%20Classes.md) for more information.